Limpinwood, New South Wales

-Limpinwood is a town located in north-eastern New South Wales, Australia, in the Tweed Shire local government area and it is located 51.5 km from the regional centre of Tweed Heads and 21 km from Murwillumbah.
+Limpinwood is a town in north-eastern New South Wales, Australia, in the Tweed Shire local government area and it is located 51.5 km from the regional centre of Tweed Heads and 21 km from Murwillumbah.

 The traditional owners of this place are the Ngandowal and Minyungbal speaking people of the Bundjalung Nation, specifically the Goodjinburra, Tul-gi-gin, and Moorung-Moobah clans.

 Limpinwood Nature Reserve is located to the north-west of Limpinwood.

 Origin of place name

-The town is said to have been named for "Hopping Jack" Wood (also recorded as Dick Wood), an early settler who camped in what is now known as Limpinwood regularly; it was first known as "Hopping Wood" after him.
+The town is said to have been named for "Hopping Jack" Wood (also recorded as Dick Wood), an early settler who camped in what is now known as Limpinwood regularly; it was first known as "Hopping Wood" and "Hopping Dick" after him.
 Wood worked as a timber gathering in the local forestry industry and he is said to have had a heavy limp and potentially walked with the use of a wooded leg.

+The first school in the town was, between 1910 and 1913, known as Hopping Dick Provisional School until it was changed to Limpinwood Public School.
+This school closed in 1974.